needle-mirror/com.unity.xr.windowsmr/Documentation~/com.unity.xr.windowsmr.md

 * __SetBoundingVolumeSphere__ - Set a bounding volume to a sphere at some origin point and with the given radius.
 * __SetBoundingVolumeFrustum__ - Set the bounding volume to the frustum defined by the 6 planes passed in.
 Each plane is defined as a point offset from the head, with a given orientation.
 The easiest way to set this is to use the [GeometryUtility.CalculateFrustumPlanes](https://docs.unity3d.com/ScriptReference/GeometryUtility.CalculateFrustumPlanes.html) Unity API and use that to populate the data for this call.
 The plane ordering passed in matches the plane ordering from this API.

 Specific to this package is the ability to get the native WindowsMR [SpatialSurfaceMesh](https://docs.microsoft.com/en-us/uwp/api/windows.perception.spatial.surfaces.spatialsurfacemesh) and [SpatialSurfaceInfo](https://docs.microsoft.com/en-us/uwp/api/windows.perception.spatial.surfaces.spatialsurfaceinfo) the back the generated mesh data.
-In the future meshing will support the same native pointer access that reference points does but for now you can use this package specific mechanism to get the same data.
+In the future meshing will support the same native pointer access that anchors does but for now you can use this package specific mechanism to get the same data.

 * __WindowsMRExtensions.MeshingData__ - Container struct that holds data for the native mesh information.
 Contains the following data members:
     * int version - The version of this struct.
 This will let you know what version the provider is returning to you so you know what to expect.